New Strongly Regular Graphs Found via Local Search for Partial Difference Sets: Methods

 For an element $\sum_{g \in G} c_g g \in \Z[G]$, define $l_2(\sum_{g \in G} c_g g ) := \sum _{g \in G} |c_g|^2$ and define $\textrm{Diff}(D) := D^2 - k(1) - \lambda D - \mu (G \ba (\{ 1 \} \cup D))$.
 We define our error function to be Note that a set $D$ is an PDS iff $e(D)=0$.
 Also note that computing e(D) without prior knowledge of $D^2$ takes $O(k^2+n)$ time, whereas updating e(D) after changing a single element of D takes $O(k)$ time.
 Thus choosing a swap as our state transition significantly speeds up our local search.

+The GAP package GRAPE was used to generate Cayley graphs and check graph isomorphism \cite{GRAPE}, and the GAP package Digraphs was used to check whether a graph came from a partial geometry \cite{Digraphs}.
+We used the GroupNames database as a reference to learn about the structure of various groups \cite{GroupNames}.
 The convolution tables (also known as multiplication or group tables) for the groups searched were generated with GAP \cite{GAP}.
-For small group generation and indexing we use the SmallGrp package \cite{SmallGrp1.4.1}.
+For small group generation and indexing we used the SmallGrp GAP package \cite{SmallGrp1.4.1}.
 These tables were then fed into C++, where the search was implemented.
 The searches were performed in C++ because C++ is a fast language.
 Randomness was generated using std::mt19937, a Mersenne Twister.

 Local search can be easily parallelized because it consists of many independent tasks.
 If many groups and parameter sets are being searched, as in \ref{newPDSsec}, one can run different groups on separate processors.
 If only one group is being searched, as in \ref{PDS512Sec}, then independent trials can be run on separate processors.
 The parallelized code was written with parlay, a C++ library for writing parallel code \cite{Parlay}.
 Parlay was chosen for its simplicity and effectiveness.